tolitius/grete/README.md

 ### callbacks

-a kafka producer has an internal queue which accepts all the calls to produce events, and when the queue reaches a certain size OR a particular timeout is fired it sends this "batch" of events to the server / broker.
+a kafka producer has an internal accumulator (kept in [Deque](https://docs.oracle.com/en/java/javase/21/docs/api/java.base/java/util/Deque.html)) where it stores all the events before sending them out to the server (a.k.a. broker). when it is ready to send them, it splits the events stored in the accumulator in batches (controlled by a "`batch.size`" prop) and sends them out batch by batch.

+the wait time before the actual "publish | send" is controlled via a "`linger.ms`" producer configuration property that maintains the balance of latency vs. throughput.

 hence the kafka publishing process is asynchronous by design.

-once the events are published to the broker, kafka producer informs the calling API about the status via an optional callback.
+once the events are published to the broker, kafka producer informs the calling API about the status via an optional _callback_.

-this callback is a function that would be passed to arguments after the event is published:
+this callback is a function that takes two arguments:

 * `metadata` in a form of
 ```clojure